DannyGersh/exercises/README.md

 in the "new" page (for editing exercises), the js is responsible for scanning the text input of the user for latex changes. when detected, a fetch request is sent to the server for further processing.

+when requested a page, the server sends dynamic content in json format.

 ## get started on localhost
 firstly, participating in the ididthisforu project requires you to be accepted as an official developer. for further information send an email to ididthisforu.contact@gmail.com with the title "participate".